 The black and white box is formed of pieces of volcanic lava from Ischia, near Naples and is particularly interesting.

-Inside it are three small pieces of rock and a label identifying them, “Three Pieces of Pompey’s Pillar – A present from Capt.
-Bell of Lincolnshire, January 20th 1797 – He received them from Major Budgard, who had them from the Captain of the Ship, who received them from the Sailors who drank a bowl of Punch on the top of the Pillar.”
+Inside it are three small pieces of rock and a label identifying them, ‘Three Pieces of Pompey’s Pillar – A present from Capt.
+Bell of Lincolnshire, January 20th 1797 – He received them from Major Budgard, who had them from the Captain of the Ship, who received them from the Sailors who drank a bowl of Punch on the top of the Pillar.’

 Its deep blue colour has made it precious since ancient times.
 When ground to a powder, it is used to create the pigment ultramarine, a colour prized by Italian Renaissance artists.